|Approval Date||12 Jul 2018|

 |Sovereign / Non-Sovereign||Sovereign|

-The Project to Support the Competitiveness of the Malian Economy (PACEM) is an institutional support aimed at stimulating strong, inclusive, sustainable and job-creating economic growth through the establishment of conditions for improving the competitiveness of the Malian economy and private sector development.
+The Project to Support the Competitiveness of the Malian Economy (PACEM) is intended to help stimulate strong, inclusive, sustainable and job creating growth through the establishment of conditions for improving the competitiveness of the Malian economy and private sector development.
 More specifically, it aims to support the facilitation of private investment, the establishment of a publicprivate partnership framework and to strengthen the cattle/meat subsector’s processing and export capacity.
+PACEM is fully aligned on the priorities of the 2016–2018 Strategic Framework for Economic Recovery and Sustainable Development (CREDD) adopted in April 2016.
+It will strengthen the institutions, procedures and skills of public and private actors.
 The Project will be implemented over a period of four (4) years and focuses on two (2) operational components: (i) Support for private investment facilitation; (ii) SME-SMI support for access to export opportunities.
-Project management constitutes a third component.
+The estimated cost, net of taxes and customs duties, is UA 11 million.

 The overall project goal is to contribute to stimulating strong, inclusive, sustainable and job-creating economic growth through the establishment of conditions for improving the competitiveness of the Malian economy and private sector development.
 The project’s specific objectives are to: (i) improve the business climate; (ii) strengthen the Public-Private Partnership (PPP) framework; (iii) improve the investment framework in relation to access to land; (iv) strengthen support structures for exporting SME-SMIs; and (v) strengthen the export capacity of cattle/meat subsector SME-SMIs.